Happy new Wareable year! It's time to look ahead to what 2017 has in store for us in the wonderful world of wearable and connected-self tech.

 You don't need him though.
 That's because you'll have your own personal coach around your wrist, on your arm or even packed inside of a gym shirt.
-They said fitness trackers would be killed off by smartwatches but with innovative devices like the Moov Now and more advanced Fitbits on the way, there doesn't look like there's any sign of that.
+Not only have fitness trackers outpaced smartwatches, in 2016 they moved beyond basic tracking, with 2017 set to be a big year for more meaningful metrics.

 Big night out

-Away from your smartwatch screen turning on every time a notification comes through or your Garmin Vivosmart HR telling you move because you haven't bought a round yet, wearables can largely live in the background when you've decided to stop staring at a screen and actually talk to humans again.
+Away from your smartwatch screen turning on every time a notification comes through or your Misfit Phase telling you to move because you haven't bought a round yet, wearables can largely live in the background.

 But that doesn't mean they won't have a role to play when you're having a few drinks after work.
-Wearables for women are set to be one of the biggest trends in 2016 and companies like Athena (image above) and Leaf Wearables are not concerned with counting steps.
-They're making smart jewellery that can send out alerts and location information to loved ones to help make the journey home a safer one.
+Wearables for women were a big trend in 2016 and companies like Mangos and Nimb are concerned not with step tracking but with ensuring you get home safe and sound.

 After a long day at work...